jcoglan/wake-assets-python/README.md

 #### At request time

 On each request, create a renderer from your `Assets` instance.
-This renderder takes per-request tag creation settings.
+This renderer takes per-request tag creation settings.

 ```python